atyant-yadav/Hacktoberfest2020/CONTRIBUTING.md

 2. You can suggest enhancements that you would want to see implemented on the project by creating an issue.
 3. You can address a wide variety of open issues by claiming them if you wish to contribute and make a pull request.

+## Code of Conduct for Contributors
+This project and everyone participating in it is governed by the code of conduct for contributors which you can find [here](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 ## Steps to contribute for new comers (For First Timers)

 * Fork this repo and give it a star.